fsharp/fsharp.org/guides/web/index.md

 {: #aspnetcore  .anchor }

-[ASP.NET Core](https://www.asp.net/core) is a modern,cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
+[ASP.NET Core](https://www.asp.net/core) is a modern, cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
 It runs on .NET Core and supports F# out of the box.
 If you install the [.NET Core SDK](https://www.microsoft.com/net/download/core), there are F# templates available via the `dotnet new` command.

 * [Docs](https://docs.microsoft.com/aspnet/core/fundamentals/?tabs=aspnetcore2x)